 Buddhism Is The Main Religion

-With more than 90 percent of the population are Buddhist.
+With more than 90 percent of the population being Buddhist.
 You can tell when traveling through the country because there are wats (temples), Buddha statues, and mini offerings everywhere.

 Vaping Is illegal

 E-cigarettes or vaping is illegal and can land you in jail for a few hrs or days plus a substantial fine.

 Songkran Celebrates the Country’s New Year

-Songkran is the Thai festival that celebrates the country’s new year.
-Thai New Year is from 13th to 15th April each year.
+Songkran is a Thai festival that celebrates the country’s new year.
+Thai New Year is from the 13th to the 15th of April each year.

 In Bangkok, they have probably the biggest and best water fight of your life on Khao San Road.
 And anyone can get involved.

 And that’s it for now!
 I’d love to know if this post on some of the fun facts about Thailand has helped you.
 Let me know if you have any questions and let me know if there is more to add.